ncapps/secrets-of-the-javascript-ninja/README.md

 - To facilitate a more functional style, all array objects have access to a `forEach` function that invokes a callback on each element within an array.
 This is often more succinct, and this style is preferred over the traditional `for` statement by those familiar with functional programming.

 **Using arrow functions to get around function contexts**
 - Arrow functions don’t have their own `this` value.
-Instead, they remember the value of the this parameter at the time of their definition.
+Instead, they remember the value of the `this` parameter at the time of their *definition*.

 **Using the bind method**
 - Every function has access to the `bind` method that, in short, creates a new function.
 This function has the same body, but its context is always bound to a certain object, regardless of the way we invoke it.